krjoha/cookiecutter-data-science/README.md

     │   └── visualization  <- Scripts to create exploratory and results oriented visualizations
     |
-    ├── Dockerfile         <- Dockerfile with settings to run scripts in Docker container ├── *.dvc              <- DVC files to run each stage of the model in DAG style; see dvc.org ├── setup.cfg          <- config file with settings for running pylint, flake8 and bandit └── pytest.ini         <- config file with settings for running pytest
+    ├── Dockerfile         <- Dockerfile with settings to run scripts in Docker container ├── dvc.yaml           <- DVC pipeline; see dvc.org
+    ├── params.yaml        <- Parameter values (things like hyperparameters) used by DVC pipeline ├── setup.cfg          <- config file with settings for running pylint, flake8 and bandit └── pytest.ini         <- config file with settings for running pytest
 ```